n-essio/queryable/README.md

 #### And then?! start to write your entities!

-That command will add some classes that make you to generate all rest api controllers.
 After creating your annotated entities, run the following maven command:

 ```
 mvn queryable:source
 ```
+That command will add @FilterDef on your model classes and will add the "getSearch" method on existent rest api controllers, or will generate the non existent rest api controllers (one for each model class).

 ## JPA @Entity classes location